mahdimplus/llm-assisted-scraper/README.md

 # llm-assisted-scraper
-A hands-on tutorial project for scraping and extracting structured data using LLMs
+A hands-on tutorial project for scraping and extracting structured data using LLMs.